Climate Change & Oceans

 The oceans are the ultimate controller of the climate system.
 By absorbing CO2 from the air at the sea surface, carbon is combined with calcium by shell bearing marine organisms and sinks to the ocean floor when these organisms die, and in so doing gets locked up in ocean sediments.
 Over ages of time the calcium compressed in the sea floor sediment returns to the land as limestone and dolomite rock.
 This is the ultra-long ocean carbon cycle.

-Global warming is largely ocean warming because the oceans have taken up over 90% of greenhouse gas heat (NOAA) that has been added to the lower atmosphere.
+Global heating from GHG emissions is largely ocean heating because the oceans have taken up over 90% of greenhouse gas heat (NOAA) that has been added to the lower atmosphere.
 Ocean heat content has been rapidly increasing-and accelerating since 2010.

 The key reason as to why the global warming surface temperature increase has stalled is because, quite suddenly, near surface ocean heat is being transported into the deep ocean to such an extent, which in actual fact means that global heating has accelerated further.